 What the organization “Friends of the High Line” proposes?

 This non-profit organization called “Friends of the High Line” works to build, maintain and protect this magnificent High Line Park.
-They organize fundraisers and give more than 70% of the annual budget for the proper functioning and maintenance of the High Line in compliance with New York City Department of Parks & Recreation.
+They organize fundraisers and direct more than 70% of the annual budget to the proper functioning and maintenance of the High Line in compliance with New York City Department of Parks & Recreation.

 It’s clearly because of this organization that the High Line has become so beautiful, innovative and dynamic.